Skip to Buy Tickets Skip to Content Skip to Footer

 & City Lines)

-Paper tickets will be accepted on TfL Crossrail services:
+Paper tickets will be accepted on Elizabeth Line services between Farringdon and London Liverpool Street

 Are there any other works happening that could affect my journey?